Sales of electric bikes - or better known as e-bikes - have been soaring in the past few years and show no sign of letting up.

 When Citi Bike, New York's bike share scheme, first piloted its fleet of e-bikes, the average trip length increased by 10% when compared to their classic bikes.
 What’s more, participants said they were twice as likely to use an e-bike for a journey that required them to cross a bridge or go up hills.

 An average commute by bike in the UK takes 44 minutes, according to research taken by the TUC trade union, a time that no doubt dissuades many.
 An e-bike, though, helps remove barriers to commuting such as distance and hills.

 E-bikes might also have the ability to make people ride deeper into the year.
-Even the hardiest of bike commuters can find cycling into work during the colder months a challenge.
+Even the hardiest of bike commuters can find cycling into work during the colder months a challenge, even if they have investing in the right commuting gear to wear throughout the year.
 Certainly for many newbies a dip in temperatures is all the excuse they need to put the bike back in the garage and head for the car, bus or train.

 In New York City, Citi Bike ridership decreases by 60% from October through February.
 But interestingly, e-bike use during this period held firm.
 This indicates that the quicker journey time and the ease of use could be enough to make winter commuting realistic for a greater number of cyclists.

 A cost-effective solution